CROP: Conservative Reward for Model-based Offline Policy Optimization: Introduction

-Model-based offline RL algorithms solve the limitation by training a environment model for interactions with the agent.
-Nevertheless, distribution drift can also negatively impact model-based offline RL methods.
+Model-based offline RL algorithms solve the limitation by training an environment model for interactions with the agent, as shown in Fig.~\ref{fig: framework}.
+Nevertheless, distribution shift can negatively impact model-based offline RL methods.
 The model accuracy inherently diminishes for state-action pairs that lie beyond the scope of the offline dataset.
-These inaccurate situations may be accessed by the agent due to the distribution drift and affect the effect of policy optimization.
-Several methods use uncertainty estimation to penalize the situations with low model accuracy.
-However, these methods rely on some sort of strong heuristic assumption about uncertainty estimation~\cite{MOPO, MOBILE} or directly detect out-of-distribution (OOD) state-action tuples~\cite{MOReL}, which might prove fragile or impractical in complex environments.
-Furthermore, some researchers have heuristically designed elaborate structures, such as introducing counters\cite{count} or inverse dynamic functions~\cite{CABI}, to punish OOD data.
-To eschew uncertainty estimation or other addition parts, several methods induce conservatism into the model~\cite{RAMBO, ARMOR} or Q-function~\cite{COMBO} in policy optimization and underestimate OOD state-action tuples, indirectly mitigating distribution shift~\cite{COMBO, RAMBO, ARMOR}.
+These inaccurate situations may be accessed by the agent due to the distribution shift, influencing the policy optimization effect.
+Several methods estimate model uncertainty and penalize the situations with low model accuracy.
+However, these methods rely on some sort of strong heuristic assumption about uncertainty estimation~\cite{MOPO, MOBILE, DBLP:conf/iclr/LuBPOR22, DBLP:conf/l4dc/RafailovYRF21, Depeweg2016LearningAP} or directly detect out-of-distribution (OOD) state-action tuples~\cite{MOReL}, which might prove fragile or impractical in complex environments.
+Furthermore, some researchers have heuristically designed elaborate structures, such as introducing counters~\cite{count} or inverse dynamic functions~\cite{CABI}, to punish OOD data.
+To eschew uncertainty estimation or other additional parts, several methods induce conservatism into the model~\cite{RAMBO, ARMOR} or Q-function~\cite{COMBO} in policy optimization and underestimate OOD state-action tuples, indirectly mitigating distribution shift.

-The main contributions of this paper are as follows: \begin{itemize} \item [(1)] A novel model-based offline RL algorithm, \underline{C}onservative \underline{R}eward for model-based \underline{O}ffline \underline{P}olicy optimization (CROP), is proposed in this paper.
-The proposed method conservatively estimates the reward in model training by minimizing rewards of random actions alongside the estimation error, then uses the existing online RL method in policy optimization.
-This provides a new perspective bridging offline and online RL, where offline RL can be solved by online RL methods in the empirical MDP with the conservative reward. \item [(2)] Theoretical analysis gives a lower bound on the performance of CROP and demonstrates that the proposed method CROP is capable of underestimating Q-function and mitigating distribution drift. \item [(3)] Experimental results show that CROP obtains the state-of-the-art results on D4RL benchmark tasks. \end{itemize}